MRGitHub94/ReactTimers/README.md

 # Timers

 Timer React Components built using Javascript intervals.
-Both timers can start, stop, resume, and reset.
+All the timers can Play, Pause & Reset.
+The total counter will reflect the total time of each timer.

 ## Instructions

-To install, clone or download the repository. in the project folder, run the command
+To install, clone or download the repository. in the project folder, run bellow command (you should have Node & NPM installed);

 ```javascript
 npm install